FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

       populate the tags by using a HybridOS JavaScript library and combined with a CSS file, like AngularJS does.

-4. The device app wrotten in JavaScript can run on client (Linux/Windows/macOS/Android/iOS) directly.
+4. The device app written in JavaScript can run on client (Linux/Windows/macOS/Android/iOS) directly.
 Under this situation, the developer need a HE implementation or SDK for the specific client operating system.